If you purchase a product or register for an account through one of the links on our site, we may receive compensation. Learn more >

 Dominic Solanke

 Solanke needed a minor operation on an ankle injury in September.
-Frank had initially hoped the striker might be back by now, but he is now targeting a return at the end of the month.
+Frank had initially hoped the striker might be back by now, but is now targeting a return in the coming weeks.
+"We want to be absolutely sure, as sure as we can be, that there is no setback going forward," he said.

 Yves Bissouma